 where L stands for the lag operator.
-The number of lags and leads of inflation depends on the length of contracts N. Their assumptions have been strongly criticized by Holden and Driscoll (2003), but it is possible to obtain a similar Phillips curve with a standard assumption of price indexation.
+The number of lags and leads of inflation depends on the length of contracts N. For intermediate values of indexation, the weights on past and lead inflation are no longer symmetric.
+Coefficient on past inflation can even be negative for low values of $\gamma$ .
+The assumptions of Fuhrer and Moore (1995) have been strongly criticized by Holden and Driscoll (2003), but we show that it is possible to obtain a similar Phillips curve with a standard assumption of price indexation.